-There is a shuttle service from the town of Jasper for $14 return trip per person.
+There is a shuttle service from the town of Jasper for $18 return per person.

 In a typical year the trails near the town of Jasper like those in the Patricia Lake and Pyramid Basin area are excellent for short duration outings.
-But this year, snow cover is low in the valley so heading up Maligne Road into an area with lots of snow is a great idea.
+Another area with great snow is Medicine Lake.

-Medicine Lake is very popular – but for a less well known trail leave Medicine Lake after approximately a kilometre and head up Watchtower Canyon to the frozen falls.
+Medicine Lake is very popular – but if you’re after a less well-known trail, leave Medicine Lake after approximately a kilometre and head up Watchtower Canyon to the frozen falls.

-Other options for snowshoeing include Wabasso Lake, Valley of the Five Lakes, Bald Hills and the trails in the vicinity of Fairmont Jasper Park Lodge.
+Other options for snowshoeing in Jasperinclude Wabasso Lake, Valley of the Five Lakes, Bald Hills and the trails in the vicinity of Fairmont Jasper Park Lodge.

 It might not be the first thing you think of – it certainly wasn’t for me but it turned out to be a huge thrill and a whole lot of fun.
 Most people explore Maligne Canyon on foot, wearing a pair of crampons.